stefanyayala/Machine-Learning-Fundamentals/german-credit-prediction/README.md

-# Predicting Customer Credit Risk with Decision Trees and Random Forests
+# Predicting Customer Credit Risk

 ## Project Overview
 This project demonstrates a predictive analysis pipeline aimed at assessing customer credit risk using the German Credit dataset.
 The analysis focuses on binary classification to identify creditworthiness (Good vs. Bad) based on various socio-economic and credit-related factors.